 The Department of Public Works is open 6:30 am to 3:00 pm Monday thru Friday.
 The Recycling Yard is open seven days a week: Monday thru Friday 8:00 am to 7:00 pm.
 Saturday and Sunday 8:00 am to 3:00 pm.
-The Department and Yard are closed on legal holidays.
+The Department is closed on legal holidays.
 Located at 2201 Heck Avenue, across from the Middle School.

 (Click on your zone to view calendar)